-1. Sugar Is the Only Thing That Causes Cavities
+1. Myth: Sugar Is the Only Thing That Causes Cavities

 "The truth is, acid produced by bacteria in your mouth is the cause of cavities," says Kimberly A. Harms, DDS, an American Dental Association spokeswoman.